-The menu shown in Table 25 is used to set passwords and security features.
+The menu shown in Table 27 is used to set passwords and security features.

-Table 25.
+Table 27.
 Security Menu

-If no password entered previously: Feature Options Description Supervisor Password Is No options Reports if there is a supervisor password set.
-User Password Is No options Reports if there is a user password set.
+If no password entered previously: Feature Options Description Supervisor Password No options Reports if there is a supervisor password set.
+User Password No options Reports if there is a user password set.
 Set Supervisor Password Password can be up to seven alphanumeric characters.
 Specifies the supervisor password.
 Set User Password Password can be up to seven alphanumeric characters.
 Specifies the user password.
-Chassis Intrusion Disabled (default) Enabled Disables or enables the chassis intrusion feature.
-Clear User Password (Note 1) Yes (default) No Clears the user password.
-User access Level (Note 2) Limited No access View Only Full (default) Sets BIOS Setup Utility access rights for user level.
-Full (default)
+Clear User Password Yes (default) Clears the user password.
+(Note 1) • No User access Level Limited Sets BIOS Setup Utility access rights for user level.
+(Note 2) No access View Only Full (default) Chassis Intrusion Disabled (default) Enables or disables the chassis intrusion feature.
+Enabled